amareshmaharana/amareshmaharana/README.md

 - 🌱 I’m currently learning **React JS, Next JS**

-- 👨‍💻 All of my projects are available at [amareshmaharana.netlify.app](https://amareshmaharana.netlify.app)
+- 👨‍💻 All of my projects are available at [GitHub Acc](https://github.com/amareshmaharana)

 - 💬 Ask me about **web**